How to move to the Netherlands

 Registering your address

-This step gives you your BSN (citizen service number), which is required to open a bank account, get paid, set up health insurance, and even sign a phone contract.
+This step gives you your BSN (citizen service number), which is required for nearly everything: opening a bank account, getting paid, setting up health insurance, and even signing a phone contract.

-If you delay registration, you risk weeks of setbacks because many services can’t proceed without it.
+If you delay registration, you risk weeks of setbacks because many services simply can't proceed without it.

 Opening a bank account

-You’ll need a Dutch bank account for rent, utilities, and salary deposits.
-Without a bank account, everyday payments can become frustrating.
+You'll need a Dutch bank account for rent, utilities, and salary deposits.
+The main options:

 • ING and ABN AMRO: traditional banks with English-language services and in-person branches.

-• Bunq: an online-only bank popular with expats for its fast setup via app.
+• Bunq: an online-only bank popular with expats for its fast setup via app — you can even open an account before arriving.

-Required documents typically include your passport, BSN, and proof of address (rental contract or registration).
+Required documents typically include your passport, BSN, and proof of address (rental contract or registration confirmation).

 Getting a phone number and an internet plan